 shipping.
 Hand-held and wearable products must continue to operate in these conditions, as

-11. Impact: Impact forces are a common occurrence for many products.
+must products that can be used on a plane, train, or automobile. - Impact: Impact forces are a common occurrence for many products.
 Size of the product and

 manner of use should be considered when determining the appropriate impact energies and

-12. Highly Accelerated Life Testing (HALT): Perhaps no test can provide as much benefit as a
+impact points. - Highly Accelerated Life Testing (HALT): Perhaps no test can provide as much benefit as a

 HALT test.
 This is especially true for outdoor products.
 Actual life testing is not feasible for